ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 ### Optimization 13: Undo optimization 3

 In Optimization 3, we did that weird variable stack tracking that resembled, IMO, a column-based database.
 I decided to get rid of it, and similar to Optimization 12, compute exactly how much space the stack frame needs.
 I had the information available.
-Then I changed the Call frame to store a `Vec<Value>` inside it, like God intended.
+Then I changed the Call frame to store a `Vec<Value>` inside it.
 We got down to 2.0ms from 2.3ms, which is the fastest so far.
 But this revealed some subtle bugs that I had to fix, so it's also the fastest and most correct implementation at this point.

 The next 2 implementations were very easy and had massive effects.